nigelp/Zentara-Code/docs/context_management/smart-context-management-analysis.md

 - **Tool Result Accumulation**: No compression of large outputs
 - **Metadata Overhead**: Rich UI state stored in conversation history
 - **No Semantic Understanding**: Truncation ignores content importance

+### Current Implementation Reality: Full Tool Response Inclusion

+**Critical Finding**: The current implementation includes **complete tool responses** in conversation history without filtering:

+- **Tool Use Messages**: Stored as assistant messages with full `tool_use` content blocks
+- **Tool Result Messages**: Stored as user messages with complete `tool_result` content blocks
+- **No Selective Filtering**: All tool interactions preserved regardless of verbosity
+- **Hybrid Storage Pattern**: Tool blocks stored in Anthropic format but transformed to XML text when sent to API
+- **Complete Conversation Preservation**: Full conversation context including all tool executions maintained

+This creates significant context bloat as tool responses (file contents, LSP outputs, command results) can be extremely verbose, contributing directly to the exponential token growth problem.

+**Current Message Flow:**
+1. Tool execution results stored as complete `tool_result` blocks
+2. No compression or summarization of verbose tool outputs
+3. All tool interactions included when constructing prompts for LLM
+4. Context management only reacts when 75% of token limit reached
+5. Emergency truncation loses entire conversation segments rather than compressing tool results

+This analysis confirms that the proposed smart context management architecture's focus on **tool result compression** and **selective inclusion** directly addresses the primary source of context window bloat in the current implementation.

 ---